-April 6, 2014 – Guide to Finding the Top Credit Cards and Offers In Search of the Top Credit Cards and Best Offers?
+November 23, 2016 – Guide to Finding the Top Credit Cards and Offers then you have landed at the website online for the #BestCreditCards!
+Searching for the Best Travel and Vacation Reward Credit Cards for 2016?The best summer credit cards are found here.
+We review credit cards every month, with a mission to help find the best offers and new card opportunities (like the Citi Double Cash Card) to help uncover top offers for borrowers with every credit profile.
+Searching for the best cards this summer just got easier, we are constantly adding new reviews for all of the top cards on the market.
 Finding the top credit cards and offers for your needs may seem like trying to find a needle in a haystack, with so many promotions and advertisements telling you which one to choose.
 However, when you take the time to search according to your own terms, you will eventually find a card worth the effort.

 It may be more convenient for you to open a new credit card with your existing bank, where everything can be handled in one place.
 Your bank probably offers a few of the major cards in different forms and with different terms.
 You may already qualify for a great card and introductory offer simply by being a customer in good standing.